A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 The judge made Rubin's witnesses drunkards from the slums

-No one doubted he pulled the trigger.
+No one doubted that he pulled the trigger.

 And though they could not produce the gun,